supertuxkart/stk-code/README.md

 ### In-game recorder

-In order to build the in-game recorder for STK, you have to install libopenglrecorder from your distribution or compile it yourself, get it [here](https://github.com/Benau/libopenglrecorder).
+In order to build the in-game recorder for STK, you have to install libopenglrecorder from your distribution, or compile it yourself from [here](https://github.com/Benau/libopenglrecorder).
-Compilation instruction is explained there, if you don't need such feature, pass `-DBUILD_RECORDER=off` to cmake.
+Compilation instruction is explained there.
+If you don't need this feature, pass `-DBUILD_RECORDER=off` to cmake.

 ### Compiling